AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 <!--leave the table uncollapsed as this article is about access-->

-+++ Erweitern Sie , um die Zugriffsanforderungen für die -Funktion in diesem Artikel anzuzeigen.
++++ Erweitern, um die Zugriffsanforderungen für die in diesem Artikel beschriebene Funktionalität anzuzeigen.

 <table style="table-layout:auto">
  <col>